LiveGTech/gShell/docs/en/device.md

 Valid values include:

 * `"mobile"`: A mobile smartphone

+### `platform`
+The platform type of the target device, as specified in the [LiveG OS Bootstrap Toolchain](https://github.com/LiveGTech/OS-Bootstrap).
+For example, for x86-64 computers, this would be `x86_64`.
+This is used primarily to ensure that update scripts work correctly with their respective bootstrapped version of LiveG OS, as there can be minor differences between the versions.

 ### `model.codename`
 The codename of the target device.
 For example, for the LiveG Prism, its codename is `"prism"`.
 The codename is generally used for programmatic comparisons inside apps and other software, and so should not be set to be a locale object.